Topological edge currents promote exploratory chromosome capture in microtubule dynamic instability: Validation with experimental data

 More generally, our model captures dynamic instability across a wide range of tubulin concentrations $[c]$.
 To model changing concentrations, we set both GTP-tubulin association and dissociation rates ($\gamma_\text{ex}^\text{BC}$ and $\gamma_\text{ex}^\text{CB}$) proportional to $[c]$ based on experimental measurements \cite{walker1988dynamic,gardner2011rapid}.
 Past experiments reported dynamic instability for concentrations from 5 to 30 $\mu$M \cite{walker1988dynamic,fygenson1994phase,odde1995kinetics,gardner2011depolymerizing}.
 Across this broad range of concentrations, our model consistently reproduces dynamic instability in contrast to previous single-filament models \cite{margolin2006analysis,ranjith2009nonequilibrium,padinhateeri2012random,bowne2013microtubule}, as the topological edge currents remain robust to changing reaction rates from different concentrations.

 We further examine how the model responds to changing tubulin concentration.
-As $[c]$ increases, both the average catastrophe length and microtubule lifetime increase, consistent with experimental results \cite{gardner2011depolymerizing} as shown in Fig. \ref{fig_results}(c).
+As $[c]$ increases, both the average catastrophe length and microtubule lifetime increase (Fig. \ref{fig_results}(c)), capturing the qualitative trend observed in experiments \cite{gardner2011depolymerizing}.
 Across the full range of concentrations considered, the model consistently generates peaked catastrophe length distributions, in agreement with experimental data \cite{gardner2011depolymerizing}.
 These results highlight the generality of our model, which reproduces key experimental features across different tubulin concentrations.